santoshrajan/tinix/README.md

 Returns the request object with onload set.
 Set request parameters and call `request.send`.
 Use if the request types provided above are not enough.
 #### &lt;Element&gt;.on
 Same as &lt;Element&gt;.addEventListener
+#### NodeList.forEach
+Iterates over a NodeList, callback is called with every element of the NodeList.